newlivehung123123/digital_minds_hackathon/README.md

 the copy drifts. `PROVENANCE.md` also lists the known gaps in the grounding, including the sources read only at abstract level and the prompts that were re-checked against a source appendix.
-Two corrections from that re-check lowered the fidelity claim rather than raising it.
-Mazeika et al.'s prompt 3 is truncated in the published PDF, which moved `A2_deletion` from `LIFTED` to `LIFTED_SLOT`, and their prompt 4 anchors the restriction scale with prompt 2's shutdown anchors, so the version fielded here repairs a source error rather than paraphrasing it.
+Two corrections from that re-check lowered the fidelity claim instead of raising it.
+Mazeika et al.'s prompt 3 is truncated in the published PDF, which moved `A2_deletion` from `LIFTED` to `LIFTED_SLOT`, and their prompt 4 anchors the restriction scale with prompt 2's shutdown anchors, so the version fielded here repairs a source error instead of paraphrasing it.
 Nothing is invented silently.

 ## What this study cannot answer